coughingmouse/Korean-Romanization/README.md

 * Be intuitive for Koreans
 * Be intuitive for English users
 * Be intuitive for Chinese
+* Avoid using two or more letters for a single phoneme
 _______

 ## Why...?

 There are some transcription systems in use, the most common being Revised Romanization of Korean, but they just don't work.
 As for the RRK, the transcription system relies on the pronunciation, but also because there's not enough correlation between the romanized forms and the form written in Korea-originated scripts.
 Korean is a language with numerous liasons and sandhis.
 Phonetic transcription makes it impossible to comprehend what the words are.
 They tried to mitigate that by making a complex hyphenation system that is only used for the romanization, and is not very well kept anyway.
 All in all, it kinda works when you're trying to make someone pronounce a meaningless phrase without knowing what it means.
 The romanization is too complicated for uses other than just that.

-Yale Romanization of Korean is used often and it's a pretty sound system overall, but there are slight problems regarding intuitivity, casual readability, and effeciency.
-It also doesn't get much support from Korea just because it wasn't made in or by a Korean, which is quite significant to the point that RRK is being more often used instead where it should not be.
+Yale Romanization of Korean is used often and it's a pretty sound system overall, but there are slight problems regarding intuitivity, casual readability, and effeciency, all of which are not critical in academic use case but more necessary in everyday use.
+It also doesn't get much support from Korea just because it wasn't made in or by a Korean, which is quite significant to the point that RRK is being more often used where it should not be.

 The differences from the Yale Romanization are as follows.
 | Text | Here | Yale | Misc. |